MokOopsing/f5m-rime-arm64-extra/README.md

 ## Download

-Go to the [Releases](../../releases) page and download the package matching your system.
+Go to the [Releases](../../releases) page and download the so file.

 ## Notes